dezmoleski/wordle/pangrams/README.md

 ##### Status
-**Updated 14 June 2025** (views 1731)
+**Updated 19 June 2025** (views 1740)

-**BIG NEWS!**
+**Fast Pruning Algorithm**

 My son found an amazing optimization of the search by pruning dead ends using a cleverly constructed cache of search state whenever a dead end is discovered.
 This enables the entire search to run in a single instance of the search program within about an hour on my main laptop!

-Because the slower searcher is so close to completing the entire search though, I'm letting it run to completion and will use both my and my son's implementation of the fast pruning searcher as a double-check on the slow searcher's results.

-My son also wrote his version of the search from scratch, AND ran it in parallel on a GPU, further reducing the run time to just a few minutes, so that will be a strong double check on the results. **So proud of him!** and yet humbled that I never thought of these optimizations: I gave up thinking and settled into just accepting and running this extremely long search far too soon and easily!
+He also wrote his version of the search from scratch, AND ran it in parallel on a GPU, further reducing the run time to just a few minutes. **So proud of him!** and yet humbled that I never thought of these optimizations.

+**Double and Triple Checking**

+Because the slower searcher was so close to finishing its run though, I let it run to completion.
+But I also added my own implementation of the fast pruning to make a third version of the searcher.
+Upon checking the slow searcher results against both my and my son's implementation of the new fast-pruner, none of the 3 result sets matched!

+However, the difference between my and my son's fast pruners was easy to diagnose as a simple off-by-one error in his version (score one for the old man!) and apart from that they agreed to 99.999989% (6 pangrams missing out of 54.47 million).
+The slow searcher is a different story...

-**Slow Searcher Status**
+**Slow Searcher History and Results**

-The slow search program was run on up to twelve computers, with multiple instances per computer, but I let several of the slowest go idle, thinking I might write improved distributed search management code to reduce the manual tending that took up to an hour each day.
+The final slow search program was run on up to twelve computers, with multiple instances per computer, but I let several of the slowest go idle, thinking I might write improved distributed search management code to reduce the manual tending that took up to an hour each day.
 But I hit an equilibrium and a pace of progress I could live with (about 1 hour overhead per week and 2% progress) and never did write the fancy search management system.

-Now in the home stretch I've increased from 8 to 11 instances of the search running on 5 computers, and expect the slow searchers to reach the finish line in the next day or two.

-- A and C-Z are complete (representing 74.2% of the search space).
-- Only B remains in progress.
-- Searches from 683 of 710 words starting with B are complete.
-- 99.12% of the total search space has been covered to date.
+The earliest version of the slow searcher was written in python, which clearly had some relatively significant flaws (or else the all-too-human operator of that program made mistakes).
+I think it was bugs in the code though, based on details I won't go into here.

+Bottom line is I'm re-running the portion of the search that didn't match the fast pruners, which was in the range of K-P only (i.e. the search results starting from A through J, and Q through Z all matched the fast pruners' results).
+This will provide a final check that the fast pruner was not TOO aggressive in its pruning of the search space, and should be done in another few days.
+I don't think this is going to find further errors (famous last words) because the remaining discrepancies are all pangrams missing from the slow searcher results.
+I believe the only over-aggressive pruning happened back in the oldest slow python searcher.

+Finally, my post-processing scripts that provide the counts below are mostly dependent on the data format used by the slow searcher, which is just different enough from the fast pruners' output that I haven't re-written them (yet) to work from the better data provided by the fast pruners.
+Just another reason to get the slow-search data to match results from the fast-pruners.

 ##### Counts
+These are a combination of results from the slow searchers and the fast pruners, **NOT final**.

-- 30,515,152 "base" pangrams (without expanding anagrams) have been found.
+- 32,349,989 "base" pangrams (without expanding anagrams) have been found.
+  + **PROBABLY SLIGHTLY UNDER FINAL COUNT**
-- 51,430,609 total pangrams (with anagrams expanded) have been found.
+- 54,470,144 total pangrams (with anagrams expanded) have been found.
+  + **FAST PRUNER CORRECTED TOTAL**
-- **INCORRECT OVERCOUNT so fewer than:** 38,161,465 pangrams (74%) contain at least one known potential solution.
+- **INCORRECT OVERCOUNT so fewer than:** 40,575,749 pangrams (75%) contain at least one known potential solution.
-  + The corrected count found by a double-checking program is 35,116,114 (68%)
+  + The (**closer to-**)corrected count via a double-checking program is 37,416,787 (69% of total pangrams)
 - 13,862 of 14,855 valid guesses (93%) appear in pangrams found to date.
+  + **BASED ON INCOMPLETE SLOW SEARCH DATA**
 - 2,224 of 2,325 known potential solutions (95.66%) appear in pangrams found to date.
+  + **BASED ON INCOMPLETE SLOW SEARCH DATA**

-The following 101 known potential solutions (4.34%) are not found in any pangrams discovered yet.
+The following 101 known potential solutions (4.34%) are not found in any pangrams.
+  + **BASED ON INCOMPLETE SLOW SEARCH DATA**
 ~~~text
 ABASE ABBEY ABUSE AISLE ALLAY
 ALLEY ALLOY AMASS AMISS ANNOY